jhert17/terms-and-conditions/terms-and-conditions.md

 In no event shall My Lifestyle Challenge, its affiliates, or its licensors be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or in connection with your use of the website.
 All information regarding nutrition or lifestyle habits requirements and suggestions are for entertainment use only and are not meant to replace the advice of your primary care physician.
 Please seek the consultation of your primary care physician before making and alterations to your lifestyle or nutrition habits.

 **10\.
 Prohibited Use**
-Users agree not to use mylifestylechallenge.app to facilitate, engage in, or promote any form of gambling, wagering, or contests with monetary or material prizes.
+Users agree not to use lifegrade.app to facilitate, engage in, or promote any form of gambling, wagering, or contests with monetary or material prizes.
 The platform is intended for personal lifestyle tracking, habit-building, and wellness challenges.
 Any violation of this provision is grounds for immediate account termination.

 **11\.
 User Responsibility**
 Users acknowledge and agree that they are solely responsible for how they interact with mylifestylechallenge.app.
 Any use of the platform that violates local, state, or federal laws is strictly prohibited. mylifestylechallenge.app assumes no liability for user-generated content or the misuse of platform features.